sanjoyksardar12/babel-plugin-lazy-action-creator/README.md

 }
 ```

-then in the bundle all the code related to these action will attached into bundle.
+then after bundle all the code related to these action will attached into bundle.

-But the action definition may not required for the first load time, it may required for later upon use interaction.
+But the action definition may not required for the first load time, it may required for later on use interaction.

-so we can do lazy laod this function when required, then systax will be like
+so we can do lazy load these actions when required, then systax will be like
 ```
-const mapdispatchToProps= (dispatch) => {
+const mapDispatchToProps= (dispatch) => {
   return {
     multiplication: (a, b) => import("./action-multiplication.js")
       .then(({default: multiplication})=>{